rancherlabs/cfl-summit-lab/README.md

   - Repro the issue using the `deployment-lab` namespace
   - Investigate further to understand the issue
-  - Make changtes as need to resolve issues
+  - Make changes as need to resolve issues

 ### 2 - Troubleshoot network issues